 In other cases, phishers directly exploit the third-party app relationship to steal user data.
 Facebook's universal login API allows users to log in to tens of thousands of apps directly from Facebook.
 Phishers exploit this by building phishing pages designed to look like Facebook Login.
 A user tries to log in to a popular app but actually divulges their login credentials to the phisher.

-Once known for being little more than a selfie database, Instagram has become an advertising giant and a career springboard for the internet famous.
+Instagram, which came in at #21 on the list of most impersonated brands of 2021, has become an advertising giant and a career springboard for the internet famous.
 Instagram phishing and spear phishing attacks have picked up steam in recent years as the platform has grown to 1 billion users.

 Instagram attacks run the gamut from password-update requests sent via phishing email to multi-phase attacks that begin with phishing and evolve into spear phishing attacks that occur inside Instagram.
 In these attacks, the cybercriminal harvests a user’s Instagram credentials on a fake Instagram login page, then they phish and spear phish the user’s followers from the compromised account.
 In other cases, the hacker might compromise the account via phishing and then demand a ransom to avoid release of compromising information and images.